pingcap/tiflash/docs/design/2022-12-01-enrich-the-information-of-explain-analyze-for-tablescan.md

 Considering that partitioned tables and non-partitioned tables involve different input streams, and in the future there may contain multiple table scan operations in one mpp task, we use an unordered_map `<executor_id, std::shared_ptr<ScanContext>>` to store it in `DAGContext`.
 Thus `ExecutionSummaryCollector` can fetch the `ScanContext` information directly based on the executor id.

 For statistical information about storage layer in remote nodes, it will be collected in the remote nodes with other statistical information by itself, and sent to the local node in `CoprocessorBlockInputStream`.
-In this way, the statistical information about `TableFullScan` in both local node and remote nodes can be collected correctly.
+In this way, the statistical information about `TableFullScan/TableRangeScan` in both local node and remote nodes can be collected correctly.